Going Dutch: Europe

+In Catalonia "going Dutch" is the rule among Catalans.

 In France, faire moitié-moitié (colloquially faire moit'-moit'), literally 'make half-[and]-half', which means each one pays an equal portion of the bill.
 For romantic dates, the traditional practice is that the man pays.
 In a business meeting, the hosting party usually pays for all – it is considered rude not to do so.

-In Portugal is called contas à moda do Porto meaning Oporto's style bills or a meias meaning half-half/splitting the cost.
+In Portugal is called contas à moda do Porto meaning Porto's style bills or a meias meaning half-half/splitting the cost.